This cavatappi mac and cheese recipe is the only baked macaroni and cheese recipe you will ever need. And I know that’s a bold thing to say.

 - Start the water for the pasta and turn the oven to broil.
 Eventually, when the pot comes to a boil, add salt, let it come to boil again, and cook the pasta to al dente.1 pound cavatappi or short pasta (e.g. penne, macaroni)

-- Make the cream sauce.
-In a medium size saucepan, melt the butter over medium-low heat, then add the flour, whisking constantly to make a roux.4 tablespoons butter, 1/4 cup all purpose flour
+- Make the cheese sa⅙uce.
+In a medium size saucepan, melt the butter over medium-low heat, then add the flour, whisking constantly to make a roux.4 tablespoons butter, ¼ cup all purpose flour

 - Slowly pour in the milk and cream, whisking constantly, until the sauce is thickened (some say "until it coats the back of a wooden spoon").1 cup milk, 1 cup cream

 - Add in about two thirds of the cheese, reserving enough to top your pan.
 Then add the paprika, salt and pepper.
-Taste and then adjust the salt and pepper as needed.1/2 teaspoon smoked paprika, 1/4 teaspoon salt, 1/8 teaspoon black pepper
+Taste and then adjust the salt and pepper as needed.½ teaspoon smoked paprika, ¼ teaspoon salt, ⅙ teaspoon black pepper

-- When the pasta has finished cooking, drain the pasta and return it to the past pot.
+- When the pasta has finished cooking, drain the pasta and return it to the pasta pot.
 Add the cheese sauce to the pasta and then mix them together in the pasta pot.

-- Pour the mixture into a 9 inch by 13 inch glass pyrex or other baking pan.
+- Pour the mixture into a 9 inch by 13 inch glass pyrex or other baking pan or casserole dish.
 Top with remaining cheese and slide the pan under the broiler until browned to desired brownness, about 5-10 minutes, watching it carefully so it does not burn.

-If you make this cavatappi mac and cheese, please comment here or share a pic with me on Instagram!
+If you make this cavatappi mac and cheese and love it, please leave a comment!
+Or share a pic with me on Instagram.

 I’ve started a new Facebook group for home cooks, bakers, and cocktail makers.
 Please join the conversation!